-In the interest of safety for all involved, the Shelter Island Police Department currently oversees the Town-Managed Deer Hunting Program for the Town of Shelter Island.
-Hunters who wish to participate in the program must either be residents of Shelter Island or have full-time employment on the Island, and must be assigned to a property or properties.
-Hunters must also provide a copy of their current NYS hunting license.
+In the interest of safety for all involved, the Shelter Island Police Department currently oversees the Town-Managed Deer Hunting Program.
+Hunters who wish to participate in the program must either be residents of Shelter Island, own property on the Island, or work full-time on the Island.
+Hunters must provide a copy of their current NYS hunting license and are then assigned a property to hunt.
+During the hunting seasons, enrolled hunters are required to contact the SIPD to schedule the dates that they plan to hunt on their designated property.
+Hunters do not need to enroll in the program to hunt on private property.
 The recreational bow hunting season begins October 1 and ends on the last day of January.
 The special firearms season takes place in January.
-During the hunting seasons, hunters are required to contact the SIPD to schedule the dates that they plan to hunt on their designated properties.
-The SIPD logs each deer taken at each property, including the hunter's name, the deer's age, sex and the date of kill.
+Town-managed culling takes place during February and March.
+The SIPD logs each deer taken at each property, including the hunter's name, the deer's age, sex and the date of harvest.

 Suffolk County Department of Health:

 Ticks & Tick-Borne Diseases of Suffolk County Brochure:

 Ticks and Lyme Disease